 We want to reach out remind you that we are still here, even if it is in a less physical sense, and are determined to work through this dreadful situation in whatever ways we can and to be available to offer support where it is needed.

-Below we will provide further information about the other online support we have set up for you.
+Below we will provide further information about what support there is currently availabe to you.

-Alternative measures including Facetime, telephone and email contact are available as well as online contact and if you would like to receive support through these means, please email us: firstname.lastname@example.org or text message our mobile contact number: 07542 527888.
+Alternative measures have been put in place to ensure we are able to keep in touch with you.
+These include; Facetime, Zoom video calls, telephone and weekly udates via email.
+Due to GDPR restrictions, we can only contact you in these ways with your express permission.
+If you would like to receive support through these means, please email us: firstname.lastname@example.org or text message our mobile contact number: 07542 527888.